Adragon De Mello: Childhood

+Teenage years

 In July 1988, the parents separated, and their son was eventually placed in the custody of his mother, Cathy Gunn.
 His mother alleged psychological abuse from the elder De Mello, saying that he pushed their son too hard and did not permit her to use the telephone or to be present during interviews.
+After graduating from university, he opted to enroll in Sunnyvale Junior High School (now Sunnyvale Middle School) under the assumed name of James Gunn – James after the fictional spy, James Bond, with his mother's last name.
+He took all of the classes except math, and played in Little League Baseball.
+He found it "nice because no one knew who [he] was" and was "upset" when local papers identified him after his graduation.
+Being outed as a math genius led to social problems.
+In 1994, he graduated from Homestead High School.

+Later life

+In a 2000 update to a 1987 60 Minutes news magazine interview, De Mello told Morley Safer that his early achievements may have been more due to endless hard work than to inherent intellectual capabilities.
+At that time, De Mello was training to be an estimator for a commercial painting company.

 On March 15, 2001, the elder De Mello ended up in an armed standoff with Santa Cruz police and was charged of assault with a deadly weapon.
 The elder De Mello, who had bladder cancer, was released to the custody of his son.
 The father died on May 30, 2003.

-Career

-In 2000, De Mello was training to be an estimator for a commercial painting company.